Call: 562-595-6905 | Contact Us

 > THE GORILLA TRAIL

-Day 1 — Arrive Entebbe this morning where you will be met and taken for an early lunch.
-You will drive to Mbarara passing through papyrus swamps close to Lake Victoria and tracts of rain forest and the rolling plains of Ankole cattle country.
+DAY 1 Arrive Entebbe.
+You will be met and taken for an early lunch.
+Afterwards you will drive to Mbarara passing through papyrus swamps close to Lake Victoria and tracts of rain forest and the rolling plains of Ankole cattle country.
 Mbarara is a colorful and friendly market town.

-Day 2 — Drive into the ‘Switzerland of East Africa’ passing through areas of breathtaking scenery, high hills and low valleys.
-Arrive a Bwindi Impenetrable Forest National Park, famous for gorilla trekking and now a World Heritage Site.
+DAY 2 Drive into the ‘Switzerland of East Africa’ passing through areas of breathtaking scenery, high hills and low valleys.
+Arrive at Bwindi Impenetrable Forest National Park, famous for gorilla trekking and now a World Heritage Site.

-Day 3 — Early departure for a day of gorilla tracking in the forest.
-The guides will lead you through the high altitude rainforest abundant in endemic plants such as orchids, bamboo, etc. The length of time needed to located the gorillas varies greatly – anywhere from 15 minutes to 4 hours.
-It may be VERY taxing, and should be undertaken only if you are completely fit.
+DAY 3 Early departure for a day of gorilla tracking in the forest.
+The guides will lead you through the high altitude rainforest abundant in endemic plants such as orchids, bamboo, etc. The length of time needed to locate the gorillas varies greatly – anywhere from 15 minutes to 4 hours.
+It may be VERY taxing, and should be undertaken only if you are fit.

 After finding the gorillas, you will spend an hour observing and photographing these fascinating animals.
 You may be rewarded with fine views of gorillas feeding, grooming each other, socializing and perhaps climbing trees.
 You are sure to be awed by these huge, gentle creatures.